 However, besides practice, you should rely on academic resources that are free or cheap, easy to access, and useful.
 Here, to make your academic writing journey as smooth as possible I compiled a short list of books and free online resources that are easily accessible.

-My definition of a good academic resource or tool for research or academic writing boils down to three things: affordability, relevance, and value.
+Academic writing resources are tools that academics and students can rely upon to improve their academic productivity.
+Good academic writing resources have the following three qualities: affordability, relevance, and value.
 Of course, it would be best if all these resources were free.

 But unfortunately, the books highlighted are not.